readingcapital/readingcapital.github.io/volume-1/index.md

 tools and material.
 It applies of the laws of nature (physics etc.) to accomplish its purpose.
 Tools and material are consumed in the production process.
 These the the conditions dictated to capital and cannot change.
-Under the rule of capital two modifications exists: command of the capitalist and separation of the product of labour from the immediate producer.
+Under the rule of capital two modifications: command of the capitalist and separation of the product of labour from the immediate producer.
 Under the rule of capital labour is a moment of capital in production.

 The labour process only exists under the rule of capital if it is also *valorisation process*.
 Production must result in commodities which contain more